Found by AI

 Search Presence

-Does your business exist in the data sources that AI engines use?
-This includes Google Business Profile, industry directories, Wikipedia, Wikidata, and structured databases.
+Does your business exist in the data sources AI engines use - Google Business Profile, industry directories, Wikipedia, Wikidata, and structured databases?
 If AI can't find you in its training data or real-time sources, it can't recommend you.
-This is the foundation -- without presence, nothing else matters.
+Without presence, nothing else matters.

 02